 This is letter is in response to a parent looking for some help on dealing with a disrespectful child.
 For me, there was no bigger step I could have taken than reevaluating my view of my child.
 That’s what this one letter is about.

-Question: My daughter disrespects me and doesn’t listen to me.
-When I ask her to do something, she’ll just look at me and say no. Often she is mean to me and will hit me.
+Question: My 5 year old daughter disrespects me and doesn’t listen to me.
+When I ask her to do something, she’ll just look at me and say no. Often she is mean to me and will tell me she hates me or she will hit me.
 I try to stay calm, but I get angry.
 I don’t want to get angry.
-I lash out, yell and get negative.
+I yell and get negative.
 I don’t want to be like this.
 I want to be better for my daughter.
-What should I do?
+Do you have any thoughts?

 Here is my response.
 The parent found it useful, so I thought I would share it.

-I’ve struggled with the exact same senario.
-It can be super frustrating.
-This used to be one of m triggers for sure.
-It can feel like your child is disrespectful, for sure.
+This used to be a challenge for me.
+It can feel like your child is being disrespectful, for sure.
 I don’t doubt that.
 Especially with how much you do for her, with how much you love her.
-The hitting, the not listening and the outright defiance are difficult to deal with, I get it.
+The hitting, the hurtful words and the outright defiance are difficult to deal with, I get it.

 Replacing the idea that my child is disrespectful and mean with the idea that my child needs help and guidance was the best thing I ever did as a parent.

 This perspective helped me step out of a blaming style of parenting into a more compassionate and problem solving way of being.
 It helped me be more consistent, less reactive.
-The more loving, assertive, and consistent we are during these tough times, the better it is for everyone.
+The more loving, calm, and curious we are during these tough times, the better it is for everyone.
 You’ll feel better about yourself, and you’ll be doing your daughter a huge favour.
 For her to witness you being in control and loving… no matter what, will go a long way for her and her development.
-You’ll be modelling the very behaviour you want to teach.
-And by the way, this is the quickest way out of any “misbehaving” stage…to not be reactive to the misbehavior.
+You’ll be modelling the very behavior you want to teach.
+And by the way, this is the quickest way out of any “misbehaving” stage…is to not be reactive, but to curious and willing to help.

-This will likely won’t be the last time you face challenging behaviour.
+This likely won’t be the last time you face challenging behavior.
 So, it helps to understand that when she “acts out”, it is not really about you.
-However, it’s an opportunity for listening, understanding, being assertive, and problem solving together.
+However, it’s an opportunity for listening, understanding, being curious, and problem solving together.